PARTHIB-DEB/REDIS-TUTORIAL/README.md

 Go to _Data Structures 📁_ to know each DS with more details

-(😄 Although I suggest to visit _Stroage Structure 📁_ before Data structure)
+(😄 Although I suggest to visit _Storage Structure 📁_ before Data structure)